tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 a hash of the server name.
 This would be fixed-length, but have the disadvantage that the server has to retain a table of all the server names it supports.]]

+extensions
+: A list of extensions that the client can take into consideration when generating a Client Hello message.
+The format is defined in
+{{I-D.ietf-tls-tls13}}; Section 4.2.
+The purpose of the field is to provide room for additional features in the future; this document does not define any extension.

 The semantics of this structure are simple: any of the listed keys may be used to encrypt the SNI for the associated domain name.